Module that creates and modifies parse trees of well formed boolean formulas.

 INPUT:

-• toks – a list of tokens.
-Each token is atomic.
+• toks – list of tokens; each token is atomic

-• n – (default: 0) an integer representing which order of operations are occurring
+• n – integer (default: 0) representing which order of operations are occurring

-• polish – (default: False) a boolean; when True, double negations are not cancelled and negated statements are turned into list of length two.
+• polish – boolean (default: False); when True, double negations are not cancelled and negated statements are turned into list of length two

 • If False, then return a simplified parse tree.